STRONG land sales at a Byford estate have resulted in the release of a new stage expected to sell quickly.

 “For example, in stage 1, there are a number of large titled lots for sale ranging in size from 768sq m to 787sq m and priced from only $299,000,” he said.

-“Buyers would be hard-pressed to find similar sized lots in a masterplanned community that is only 40 minutes travelling time to the city via the nearby Tonkin Highway and Kwinana Freeway.
+“Buyers would be hard pressed to find similar sized lots in a masterplanned community that is only 40 minutes travelling time to the city via the nearby Tonkin and Kwinana Freeways.

 Byford resident Zac Raad, who bought two lots in stage one, said the estate offered a great long-term investment.